nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-01-31-new-event-handlers/index.md

 ---
 title: New Event Handlers
-description: "Discover new event handlers for TFS that enhance work item tracking.
-Learn how to implement the Assigned To and Reassigned handlers easily!"
+description: Discover new event handlers for TFS that enhance work item tracking.
+Learn how to implement the Assigned To and Reassigned handlers easily!
 date: 2008-01-31
 creator: Martin Hinshelwood
 id: "258"